PST on security services

 Disbursements

-Generally, a disbursement is a request for the reimbursement of an out-of-pocket expense incurred by a provider of security services, on behalf of a particular client, as a result of a billing by a third party.
+Generally, disbursements are requests for the reimbursement of an out-of-pocket expense incurred by a provider of security services, on behalf of a particular client, often as a result of a billing by a third party.
 For example, a private investigator pays a fee to access a database and recovers the fee from their client as a disbursement.

 Security alarm monitoring services

 Generally, security alarm monitoring services include a monitoring centre that's alerted when the client’s security system is set off.
 In some cases, the monitoring centre will dispatch a security guard or notify the police.
-There's usually a monthly or yearly fee for the monitoring services.
+There is usually a monthly or yearly fee for the monitoring services.

 If you sell stand-alone monitoring services on or after October 1, 2026, you must charge and collect PST on the sale, unless a specific exemption applies.
 You must also charge and collect PST on any software or telecommunication services you provide to your client as part of your monitoring services (see examples below).